srinivas6303/Spring-Boot-Student-Info-Management-API/README.md

 MySQL: Database used to store student records.<br>
 Apache Tomcat: Server used to deploy the REST API.<br>
 Postman: For testing the API endpoints.<br>
+Eclipse IDE: Integrated development environment used for coding and debugging.<br>
 Spring Initializr Dependencies:<br>
 -Spring Web: Build web applications, including RESTful services, using Spring MVC.
 Uses Apache Tomcat as the default embedded container.<br>
 -Spring Boot DevTools: Provides fast application restarts, LiveReload, and configurations for an enhanced development experience.<br>